 Presentation Closed Access

-Stochastic analysis in engineering sciences takes into account the uncertainties that may exist and affect a certain physical system in an a priori unknown manner.
+Probabilistic analysis in engineering sciences takes into account the uncertainties that may exist and affect a certain physical system in an a priori unknown manner.
 As the design of structures gets increasingly complex over the years, the impact of those uncertainties onto the system response has to be studied in order to implement numerical procedures for virtual testing platforms.
 Especially the variations in the output of a model with regards to some inputs are of much interest.
 For all the above reasons, quantifying the relative importance of each uncertain input parameter through sensitivity analysis becomes a necessity.

 Results offer a perspective on the variability influence of the random parameters, an overview of the performance of several surrogate models and also highlight the importance of realistic uncertainty quantification.
-Furthermore, this work provides a useful guidance for uncertainty propagation assessment with advanced non-intrusive metamodeling techniques.
+Moreover, this paper provides a useful guidance for training and handling advanced non-intrusive metamodeling techniques for uncertainty propagation assessment.

 Files are not publicly accessible.